GarimaUttam/Go-Projects/GO_API/Readme.md

 go run main.go
 ``

-to run the Apis or routers
+to run the Apis or routers run the below cmd on terminal

 ``
 curl http/localhost:8080/books